-After a case is "at issue," the court may order it to judicial arbitration.
+B. Order to Attend Arbitration.
+At the Case Management Conference, the court may order a case to judicial arbitration.
 Counsel must be prepared to discuss whether the arbitration will be binding or non-binding, and to select an arbitrator.
-Dismissal of all unserved, nonappearing, and fictitiously named parties will also be addressed.
+Dismissal of all unserved, non-appearing, and fictitiously named parties will also be addressed.
 The court will propose dates to exchange information concerning expert witnesses and their discoverable reports and writings in accordance with rule 2.3.3.
 Although the demand requirement under Code of Civil Procedure section 2034.210, et seq. may be dispensed with at this hearing, all other provisions of section 2034.210 et seq. and rule 2.3.3 will be strictly enforced.

 C. Exemption from Arbitration.
-Matters which are exempt from judicial arbitration are set forth in the

-California Rules of Court, rule 3.811, and Code of Civil Procedure section 1141.11.
+Matters which are exempt from judicial arbitration are set forth in the California Rules of Court, rule 3.811, and Code of Civil Procedure section 1141.11.